texttechnologylab/UIMA-Agreement/README.md

 The unitizing study approach does not suffer from problems with overlapping or nested annotations by design.
 The only condition is, that for annotation _B_ nested inside another annotation _A_, _B_ may not be of the same category as _A_.

+### Annotation
+The engines offer different capabilities for creating annotations containing the agreement scores.
+In either way, the annotations will be created in a special `IAA` view, separate from other annotations.

+#### Token-level Annotations
+The coding engines can create an agreement score per token if `PARAM_ANNOTATE_TOKEN` is set `true`.

+#### Document-level Annotations
+Both coding and unitizing engines can create an agreement annotation over an entire document if `PARAM_ANNOTATE_DOCUMENT` is set `true`.

 ## References
 > Christian M. Meyer, Margot Mieskes, Christian Stab, and Iryna Gurevych: DKPro Agreement: An Open-Source Java Library for Measuring Inter-Rater Agreement, in: _Proceedings of the 25th International Conference on Computational Linguistics (COLING)_, pp. 105–109, August 2014.
 Dublin, Ireland. ([download](https://www.ukp.tu-darmstadt.de/publications/details/?no_cache=1&tx_bibtex_pi1%5Bpub_id%5D=TUD-CS-2014-0863))